RohanAslam/JavaScript-Number-Guess-Game/README.md

 ## :loudspeaker: Introduction

-The **Number Guessing Game** is a single-page web application where the user tries to guess a randomly generated number between 1 and 100.
+The **Number Guessing Game** is a single-page web application where the user tries to guess a randomly generated number between 1 and 20.
 The user has a limited number of attempts to guess the number, and with each incorrect guess, they receive a hint whether the correct number is higher or lower than their guess.
+The gmae also remembers and record a highscore from game to game which changes when beaten.

 ## :star2: Features